HDGoldi/Docker_Training/Trainings/002_First_Container.markdown

     3f4e8da0caf7        mysql:latest        "docker-entrypoint..."
 52 seconds ago      Up 51 seconds       3306/tcp            mydb
     ```

-3. You can check what's happening in your containers by using a couple of built-in Docker commands: `docker container logs` and `docker container top`.
+3. You can check what's happening in your containers by using a couple of built-in Docker commands: `docker logs` and `docker top`.

     ```.term1
-    docker container logs mydb
+    docker logs mydb
     ```

-    This shows the logs from the MySQL Docker container.
+    This shows the logs from the MySQL docker.

     ```
       <output truncated>